 The main user group in the Viator ecosystem is travelers.
 The existing website interface worked on desktop, but it was overwhelming and clunky for users on a mobile device.
 I joined Viator's design team to redesign the experience, starting with the mobile website and expanding to optimize the desktop website and mobile apps.

-Created a dedicated mobile website which is completely distinct from the full desktop site.
-It lives under a separate URL (m.viator.com) and contains features and content that are a subset of what is available on the desktop site.
+I designed a dedicated mobile website which is completely distinct from the full desktop site, with a separate URL (m.viator.com).
+It contains features and content that are a subset of what is available on the desktop site.
 By designing the mobile website specifically for mobile phones, I was able to focus on the core functionality and only include what is absolutely imperative to users.

 To better understand the problem, I interviewed travelers and asked them questions to help identify our customer's needs.
 What are the steps that people take when they start to plan a trip?
 What resources do they currently use?
 What are the most important elements of a tour or activity?